|

 2. Visa handling fee.

-The fee for processing a visa application is 35
+The fee for processing a visa application is 35 EUR.

 This fee will apply to all Moldovan citizens (including

-tourists) and concerns all types of Schengen visas, i.e. transit and
+tourists) and concerns all types of Schengen visas, i.e. transit and short-stay

-short-stay visas, irrespective of the number of entries.
+visas, irrespective of the number of entries.

 Taking into consideration that the fee corresponds to the